 The Income Eligible Multi-Family Energy Efficiency Program offers direct installation of energy efficiency measures and replacement of inefficient equipment, as well as educational information to further save money on energy bills.
 Eligible measures include LED and energy efficient lighting retrofits, programmable thermostats, advanced power strips, water efficiency devices, weatherization measures, pipe insulation, refrigerators, heating and cooling equipment and custom energy saving measures for eligible properties.
 The program also offers installation of health and safety measures, including installation of vents, electrical repairs, and asbestos and mold remediation.

-There are two different components for this program.
+There are two different jointly delivered components for this program.
 The Income Eligible Multi-Family Savings Program (IEMS) is administered by ComEd and Peoples Gas (PGL) and North Shore Gas (NSG) companies and is implemented by Elevate Energy.
 The Income Eligible Retrofits Multi-Family Program (IER-MF) is administered by ComEd, PGL and NSG, and Nicor Gas and implemented by Resource Innovations in partnership with the Illinois Home Weatherization Assistance Program (IHWAP).

 Both the IEMS and IER-MF programs provide retrofits in common areas and tenant spaces to eligible multi-family properties in the ComEd service territory and serve as a “one stop shop” to multi-family building owners and managers whose buildings are targeted to income eligible residents.

+In November 2019, Peoples Gas began mail distribution of a free kit of self-install energy saving measures.
+Contents of the kit include a showerhead, faucet aerators, weatherstripping, switch and outlet gaskets, water heater setback instructions, shower timer, window film kits, and water heater pipe insulation.
+The kits are being distributed to customers that have been verified as LIHEAP grant recipients and therefore validated as Income Eligible.
+The offer will continue in 2020.

+Peoples Gas plans to add a rebate offering for multi-family properties in 2020, utilizing partner trade allies to deliver measures at elevated incentive levels.
+Installed volume is expected to be a few hundred measures.

 The evaluation of this program over the coming two years will include a variety of data collection and analysis activities, including those indicated in the following table.